VankaIn/crashcanary/README.md

 It's a library that can save your application crash exception.
 App only needs one-line-code to setup and provide application context.

 # Why need it
-when we give our application to the tester, they found the app crash, but we no log or we cann't get the divice and link our computer to get log, but use the library, we can get the log easy.
+when we give our application to the tester, and they found the app crash later, but we no log or we can't get the divice and link our computer to print log, but use the library, we can get the log easy.

 # Getting started